 Reminder: August 1 is the deadline for students to submit their proof of COVID-19 vaccination for the Fall 2021 semester.
 For information on the vaccine mandate and helpful FAQs for the semester, click here.×

-We’re here to help you find your place in our diverse and vibrant campus community.
-To develop a close relationship amongst students The Westfield State Experience offers a number of first-year only activities, including First-Year Convocation, a ceremony welcoming students to Westfield State; a First-Year READ book that all students are required to read and an accompanying author visit; and first-year only academic classes.
+We’re here to help you find your place in our diverse and vibrant campus community and to make the most of your Westfield experience.
+To develop a close relationship amongst students The Westfield State Experience offers a number of first-year only activities.
+Let’s take a look at some of the opportunities you can participate in during your first year.

 The Westfield State Experience starts before you even arrive on campus because in the summer, we’ll let you know the title of the First-Year READ.
-Also called a “common book,” the first-year read is a book selected to be read by all first-year students.
+The first-year read is a book selected to be read by all first-year students.

-These special sessions are an additional way for you to meet other first year students and engage with faculty from a variety of disciplines.
 You’ll talk about this book in one or more of your classes in the fall and you will have the opportunity to attend lectures and demonstrations related to the book all semester long.
-Towards the end of the fall semester, you will have the chance to meet with and discuss the book with the author when he/she visits the campus to meet exclusively with first-year students!
+These special sessions are an additional way for you to meet other students and engage with faculty from a variety of disciplines.
+Towards the end of the fall semester, you will have the chance to meet with and discuss the book with the author when he/she visits the campus to meet exclusively with students!

 One of the best things about the First-Year READ is it can be an instant conversation starter with your first-year classmates – just ask “What’d you think about the First-Year READ?” - and your new friendship has begun!

 Being part of the Emerging Leaders Program will help prepare you for civic engagement and leadership.
 An emphasis is placed on learning the life skills and professional competencies needed to become confident and ready for life after college through a specialized series of workshops and activities.
 Being an Emerging Leader will help connect you with other students outside the classroom and engage at a deeper level with the university and students.